Amazon Astro

 Principal HRI Designer | 2017 – present

-Designing and launching Amazon’s first home social robot, Astro.
+Training robots how to live with humans for Amazon’s first home social robot, Astro.

 Key Contributions